ItaiAxelrad/remote-sensing/posts/basin-runoff-estimation-validation.md

 ---
 title: Basin Runoff Estimation and Validation
 ---

-With a substantial decrease observed in streamflow gages across the world (Stokstad, 1999), remote sensing can provide valuable observations for estimating runoff in ungauged basins.
+With a substantial decrease observed in streamflow gages across the world (Stokstad, 1999), remote sensing can provide valuable observations for estimating runoff in un-gauged basins.
 A simple approach is to estimate the runoff in basins using the water balance approach.
 The water balance of a basin is given by

 `[Change in Storage (ds/dt)] = Precipitation (P) - Evapotranspiration (ET) - Runoff (Q)]`